marbl/MetagenomeScope/README.md

 [Currently](https://github.com/marbl/MetagenomeScope/issues/147), we only show segments on GFA paths (not edges or gaps).

-For details on how we process `O`-lines in GFA 2 files, see the "How do you handle `O`-lines in GFA 2 files?" in the FAQs below.
+For details on how we process `O`-lines in GFA 2 files, see "How do you handle `O`-lines in GFA 2 files?" in the FAQs below.

 <hr/>
 </details>